Geogi/rslease/README.txt

 ++ Edit Cargo.toml, replacing `version` with the next minor with '-dev' prerelease.
 ++ Run `cargo update` again.
 ++ Commit.
-+ Push the new HEAD, then push the new tag.
++ Unless --no-push, push the new HEAD, then push the new tag.

-WARNING: Cargo.toml is naively edited through regexps; mostly, the first occurrence of `^version = ..$` must belong to [package].
+WARNING: Cargo.toml is naively edited using regexps.
+Most importantly, the first occurrence of `^version = ..$` must belong to [package].
 See the v1 for safe parsing, which sadly came with too many caveats.